EUCANCan/oncoliner/tools/pipeline_designer/README.md

 Assume that we have the following input variant callers: `variant_caller_1` and `variant_caller_2`.
 Both are SV callers.
 We want to combine them to improve the results of our pipeline.
 We have the following samples: `sample_1` and `sample_2`.
 We will use `sample_1` as a recall sample and `sample_2` as a precision sample.

 First of all, we need to run the variant callers and obtain the VCF files for each sample.
-Assume we obtain the following VCF files: `variant_caller_1.vcf` and `variant_caller_2.vcf` for each sample. **Make sure the names of the VCF files are the same across all the samples**.
+Assume we obtain the following VCF files: `variant_caller_1_sample_N.vcf` and `variant_caller_2_sample_N.vcf` for each sample. **Make sure the names of the samples subfolders are the same across all the variant callers**.

 **Optional**.
 We recommend normalizing the VCF files before running the pipeline designer (see [Usage](#usage) for more information).
 However, in this case it is not necessary because we are only working with SVs.